Department of Clinical Sciences

 DCS Faculty Members Receive Awards

-Dr. Neala Boyer received the Faculty Pet Tribute Award for demonstrating excellence in compassion, sensitivity, and empathy while caring for patients.
+Dr. Kara Berke received the 2019 Faculty Pet Tribute Award for demonstrating excellence in compassion, sensitivity, and empathy while caring for patients.
 This award is determined by a vote of the senior class.

 Bradley Crauer, Assistant Professor in Shelter Medicine had been in private practice for about 20 years when a natural disaster uprooted his life and his career plans.
 When Hurricane Katrina struck, Crauer was recruited by a friend to be a first responder.
 While in New Orleans, he helped opened a rescue shelter, saving over 1,300 animals.
 Upon returning to Seattle, he found his perspective on his work had changed, leading him to get in contact with local shelters and nonprofits to continue the work he began in New Orleans.
 Read more here.